 Throwing eels is similar to plug fishing, but instead of a plug you use live eels.
 Eels are pretty tough and will stay alive for quite awhile, and they will stay on the hook.
 Eels can be cast with no additional weight, but to cast them further you can add an egg sinker.
 Thread it and a bead on the line above a swivel and a length of leader, as in Colorado rigging for largemouth bass.
-After casting, eels are usually slowly retrieved along the bottom.
-Live eels are also a good bait to use for drift fishing through inlets, or over rips.
+From the shore, after casting, slowly retrieve the eel along the bottom.

 A good way to hook an eel is through the mouth, and out the bottom of the chin.